Ya-Chi Ho

-Ya-Chi Ho is a Taiwanese infectious disease researcher and Associate Professor of Microbial Pathogenesis and Medicine at Yale University.
+Ya-Chi Ho is a Taiwanese infectious disease researcher.
+She is an associate professor of microbial pathogenesis and medicine at Yale University.
 Her research centers on the interaction between HIV and the host's immune system with the ultimate goal of curing HIV/AIDS.

-Education & early career
+Education and early career

 Ho received her Doctor of Medicine degree at National Cheng Kung University in Taiwan in 2002.
 She performed her residency training in Internal Medicine before becoming a clinical fellow in infectious diseases.
 During her residency, she was among the first group of physicians to treat SARS-infected patients at the National Taiwan University Hospital.
 She then received her Master of Science degree in Clinical Medicine from National Taiwan University before moving to the United States to pursue her doctorate degree at Johns Hopkins School of Medicine.
 Her graduate work was supported in part by an International Student Research Fellowship awarded by the Howard Hughes Medical Institute.